 An important early planning task is deciding which students to serve in the summer program (or programs).
 This decision is made by examining available resources and identifying district priorities.
-For example, district and program leaders might decide to focus on students at risk of grade retention, those We observed higher program quality when there was a district employee who had at least half of her time devoted to planning and launching the summer program. in high-poverty schools, those with Individualized Education Programs (IEPs), or English language learners.
+For example, district and program leaders might decide to focus on students at risk of grade retention, those in high-poverty schools, those with Individualized Education Programs (IEPs), or English language learners.
 An alternative to targeting specific groups of students for summer programs is to allow any student in the district to enroll based on the principle that summer programs can benefit all students, not just those with specific learning needs or characteristics.